harmony-one/horizon/docs/DEVELOPER.md

 # install the node modules
 yarn init-all

-# In separate termintal windows start hardhat and harmony localnet
+# In separate termintal windows start localgeth and harmony localnet
 # Note: Prerequisite is that you have a local Harmony Node set up see below
-yarn eth-local
+yarn geth-local
 yarn harmony-local

 # Smart-Contract (Solidity) Commands